RaphaelGuerra/RaphaelGuerra/README.md

 ## 👋 About Me

-I bridge **business ops** and **technical execution**.
-I build small, reliable tools and UIs that reduce manual effort and keep audit trails clean.
+I bridge **business ops** and **engineering**: automation-first flows, clean UIs, and traceable data.
+I like small tools that remove manual steps, keep audit trails tidy, and stay easy to operate.

-Product-minded: simple apps that solve one problem well

 ---